 Telephone technicians must have good communication and technical skills to effectively diagnose and solve problems.
 They must be familiar with a variety of phone systems and be able to perform a wide range of services, from basic repair to full installation.
 They must be team players and have good customer service and project management skills to ensure that phone systems are configured and programmed according to the customer's needs.
 Telephone technicians must also possess good computer and organizational skills so that they can place equipment orders and monitor service requests.
 They also need hand and finger dexterity and good eyesight with the ability to determine colors.

-The BLS expects job growth for telecommunications equipment installers and repairers - including telephone technicians - to increase at a slower than average rate of 4% for the 2012-2022 period.
-However, certain sectors, such as wireless and digital, may expand as demand for those services increases.
+The BLS expects job growth for telecommunications equipment installers and repairers - including telephone technicians - to decrease at a rate of 8% for the 2016-2026 period.
+However, certain sectors, such as video streaming and mobile broadband, may expand as demand for those services increases.
 Telephone technology, such as VoIP, is rapidly changing the way companies communicate and may increase job prospects for telephone technicians who pursue certification.
-According to the BLS, telecommunications workers earned an average salary of $53,710 per year in May 2012.
+According to the BLS, telecommunications workers earned a median salary of $53,380 per year in May 2017.